NoaVidovic/pgm-symmetry-analysis/README.md

 ## MongoDB Database Restoration
-Assuming you already have the MongoDB CLI utilities installed and configured, to restore the database containing all the data used in this project, use `mongorestore dump/` within the cloned repository.
+Assuming you already have the MongoDB CLI utilities installed and configured, to restore the database containing all the data used in this project, use `mongorestore dump/ --gzip` within the cloned repository.